 Stroll the little alleys:

-A funny episode related to this shop: My boyfriend and I gazed into this shop window and were both fascinated by the beautiful things presented with so much love in the window.
-In the evening we decided to find a bar for a glass of wine in Giudecca.
-We hopped on the Vaporetto and, deep in conversation, didn’t pay much attention where we were.
-We reached a stop and both decided to hop off.
-My boyfriend’s logic was: there are a lot of people getting on the Vaporetto and I can see a restaurant from here, so there can’t be much wrong.
-Smart logic.
-We walked through the streets of supposedly Giudecca and found ourselves in front of a shop with the same amazingly decorated window we saw earlier that day.
+A funny episode related to this shop: I gazed into this shop window and was fascinated by the beautiful things presented with so much love in the window.
+In the evening I decided to find a bar for a glass of wine in Giudecca.
+I hopped on the Vaporetto and, deep in thoughts, didn’t pay much attention to where I was.
+I reached a stop and decided to hop off.
+I walked through the streets of supposedly Giudecca and found myself in front of a shop with the same amazingly decorated window I saw earlier that day.
 The same beautifully arranged pigments, the same painting, yes even the same back area with the paintings on the wall.
-We were so sure of being on the other side of Venice that we did not even think, this could be the same shop.
-After a few meters, still excited about the twin-shop, we reached a canal and my boyfriend said he was sure to have read the sign of Hotel America in the afternoon.
-We checked Google maps and found out that we left the Vaporetto one station too early and were still on the Venice city side.
+I was so sure of being on the other side of Venice that I did not even think, this could be the same shop.
+After a few meters, still excited about the twin-shop, I reached a canal and I thought that I was sure to have read the sign of Hotel America in the afternoon.
+I finally checked Google maps and found out that I left the Vaporetto one station too early and I was still on the Venice city side.
 No twin-shop 😉

 Take a ride on the Grand Canal:

 Grab your camera and your Venice pass, hop on the Vaporetto number 1 or 2 and take a ride all along the Grand Canal.
 You will see beautiful Palazzos and churches and the three bridges, Rialto, Accademia and Scalzi from a different viewpoint.
-Try to find some space in the front of the Vaporetto to have the best view.
-Especially now, when the Accademia Bridge is under construction, it is a way to capture the Basilica from this angle.
+Try to find some space in front of the Vaporetto to have the best view.

 Cimitero di San Michele: